Menna-Allah-A/FakeNewsDetection-LR/README.md

 # Fake News Detection Using Logistic Regression | NLP & Machine Learning

-🔍 Built a logistic regression model to classify news articles as "Real" or "Fake" using NLP techniques.
+🔍 Built a logistic regression model to classify news articles as "Real" or "Fake" using **NLP techniques**.

 📊 **Key Steps**: